Student Engagement Scholarship

 Qualifying students will demonstrate leadership and commitment to learn as they complete one of the following types of engagement:

-1. 1.
-On-Campus Volunteer: Volunteer to serve on-campus in a leadership role or through one of Baylor’s 360 different clubs or student organizations, as well as through Residential College and Living-Learning Center student leadership roles.
+1. On-Campus Volunteer: Volunteer to serve on-campus in a leadership role or through one of Baylor’s 360 different clubs or student organizations, as well as through Residential College and Living-Learning Center student leadership roles.
+Thirty (30) service hours are required for this option and a service log must be completed.

 2. Go on a semester-long study abroad experience.